An ADHD-friendly weight loss system

 Why emotional eating isn’t a failure

 For many people with ADHD, emotional eating is a form of regulation rather than a lack of control.
-Food can temporarily reduce stress, boredom, or overwhelm when other regulation tools aren’t availab
+Food can temporarily reduce stress, boredom, or overwhelm when other regulation tools aren’t available.

 Why restriction often makes cravings worse

 Strict restriction tends to increase mental focus on food.
-For ADHD brains, this can intensify cravings and lead to rebound eating rather than control.
+For ADHD brains, this often intensifies cravings and leads to rebound eating rather than control.

 What helps break the cycle